Button#

 Text Button#

-Text buttons are typically used for less-pronounced actions, including those located: in dialogs, in cards.
+Text buttons are typically used for less-pronounced actions, including those located in dialogs, and in cards.
 In cards, text buttons help maintain an emphasis on card content.

 )